-Saifullah Khan is an international trade, IT and policy lawyer, has more than 20 years of diversified and multijurisdictional professional experience serving a large client base in the domestic and international markets.
+Saifullah Khan is an international trade, IT and policy lawyer, and has more than 20 years of diversified and multijurisdictional professional experience serving a large client base in the domestic and international markets.
 His areas of interest include trade remedy laws of the World Trade Organization, customs law, competition law and data privacy.
-With respect to emerging discipline of data privacy, he advises clients from different jurisdictions about data privacy compliance, cross-border transfer of data.
-Additionally, he assists clients on preparation and review of the privacy policies and intra-group agreements concerning cross-border transfer of personal data, etc. He is an advocate of the High Court, a member of the Chartered Institute of Arbitrators (UK) and a member of the International Association of Privacy Professionals.
+With respect to the emerging discipline of data privacy, he advises clients from different jurisdictions about data privacy compliance and cross-border transfer of data.
+He is an advocate of the High Court, a member of the Chartered Institute of Arbitrators (UK) and a member of the International Association of Privacy Professionals.
 He has completed a course from the London School of Economics and Political Science on "Data: Law, Policy and Regulation".

-Saeed Hasan Khan has more than 20 years' experience in advising clients on issues such as taxation, corporate, regulatory compliance and contractual obligations, and in representing clients before the authorities.
+Saeed Hasan Khan has more than 20 years' experience in advising and representing clients on issues such as taxation, corporate, regulatory compliance and contractual obligations.
 Mr Khan has developed a keen professional interest in emerging laws on personal data protection, and has gained an understanding of the underlying concepts and principles governing global data protection laws, including the EU's General Data Protection Regulation.
-He has carried out a great deal of research on personal data protection laws in various jurisdictions in order to compare their core legal principles.
+He has carried out a great deal of research on personal data protection laws in various jurisdictions.
 He is an advocate of the High Court, a member of the Chartered Institute of Arbitrators (UK) and a member of the International Association of Privacy Professionals.
 He has completed a course from the London School of Economics and Political Science on "Data: Law, Policy and Regulation".